BigTandy/molt-lang/README.md

 - Thank you to Bob Nystrom for his [article on Pratt Parsing](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/), which helped a *lot* in the implementation of our expression parser, and his book, [Crafting Interpreters](https://craftinginterpreters.com/) (which we didn't reference directly, but is a wonderful text to help with *how* to make a language).
 - Thanks to Phoebe for finding Molt on GitHub & helping with testing and bug-hunting
 - Thanks to @spookygirlwithukulele for helping with Linux testing
-- Thanks to catalin veghes <3 we love him